If you are looking to hit the water for an unforgettable adventure, kayaking the Tallapoosa River in Alabama is a must!

 From beginning to end, kayaking the Tallapoosa River is one of the most beautifully unique and scenic paddles Alabama has to offer.
 Do yourself a favor and make your paddle plans today – this is a trip you will never forget!

-If you go, you may want to also check out the Tallapoosa River Kayak Club .
+If you go, you may want to check out Tallapoosa Wilds or Float Alabama for rentals.
+You should also check out the Tallapoosa River Kayak Club .
 This is a great resource to chat with others who know the river well, ask questions, and find new friends to go paddling with.